wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (o) provision for the custody of the mortgage instruments and other securities belonging to the society:

-    *   (p) whether disputes between the society and any of its members, or any person claiming by or through a member, or under the rules, are (subject to the provisions of this Act) to be settled by reference to the court, or to arbitration:
+    *   (p) whether disputes between the society and any of its members, or any person claiming by or through a member, or under the rules, are (subject to the provisions of this Act) to be settled by reference to the court or to arbitration:

     *   (q) the fines and forfeitures to be imposed on members of the society, and the manner of their disposal in the society's accounts: